Let’s get something out of the way...

 Cool.
 Start by being a consistent songwriter.
 That’s the only qualifier that matters.

-The moment you write your third song, your fifth chorus, your seventh verse... you’re in.
+The moment you finish your third song and your fifth chorus, you're in.

 Real songwriters write.
 That’s it.